kehantan/labbook/docs/assays/mtt.rst

 Cell seeding
 ~~~~~~~~~~~~

-We now need to seed specific number of cells into each well.

-Each well should have final volume of 100 uL of liquid, which contains a mixture of complete DMEM + 5,000 cells.

 After we know how much cells we have, we now need to know how much cells we need to take from the cell suspension and dilute in complete DMEM to make the final mixture we want.
-What we should do now:
+We need to:

-* Calculate the volume of cell suspension we need to aspirate
+* Calculate the volume of cell suspension we need to take
-* How much complete DMEM we need
+* Calculate the amount of complete DMEM we need

-To calculate the volume of cell suspension we need to aspirate,
+To calculate the volume of cell suspension we need to take,

-    Assume we have: :code:`150*10^4 cells/mL`
+    Assume after counting the cells, we have: :code:`150*10^4 cells/mL`

-    But we only need: :code:`250,000 cells` <-- Remember we calculate this value before we begin the procedure
+    But we only need: :code:`25*10^4 cells` <-- Remember we calculate this value before we begin the procedure

-    So we first convert the :code:`250,000 cells` to the :code:`10^4` 'format', which is :code:`25x10^4`

-    Then, :code:`25/150` to know how much volume (in mL) of cell suspension we need to aspirate from the cell suspension in the 15 mL centrifuge tube.
+    So, :code:`25/150` to know how much volume (in mL) of cell suspension we need to aspirate from the cell suspension in the 15 mL centrifuge tube.

     In this case, :code:`0.167 mL`.
 Convert to uL, then the volume we should take is :code:`167 uL`